joshbrew/device-decoder/src/README.md

 `npm i device-decoder`

+This is a streamlined package to work with streaming devices in-browser or in-app efficiently and create a uniform pattern for outputs.

 The `OTHER` drivers are contained in a separate `device-decoder.third-party` package as they contain much larger third party drivers that have been formatted with simple objects you can also create yourself to pipe through our threading system.
 Two drivers are the same size as our whole library (not including the browserfs and gpujs additions)